Sven-Ve/svc-log-bundle/docs/usage.md

 svc_log:

     # Minimal log level, see documentation for values
-    min_log_level:        1 # Required
+    min_log_level:        1

     # Should the ip address recorded?
 Please set to true only if this is allowed in your environment (personal data...)
     enable_ip_saving:     false

     # Should the user id and name recorded?
-Please set to true only if this is allowed in your environment (personal data...) and the security bundle is installed
+Please set to true only if this is allowed in your environment (personal data...)
     enable_user_saving:   false

     # Do you like different source types?